Viral Video Shows Woman Repeatedly Kicking Boy On Philadelphia Playground, Police Investigating

 The man featured in the video tried to break up the altercation, but the woman laughed it off.
 This is when Jax began filming, hoping to get evidence of the abuse.
 Jax was hesitant to intervene, not wanting to put her granddaughters in danger.
 After shooting the video, she followed the woman to a nearby Dunkin Donuts and asked her about the children.
 The woman told her that the boy was her foster son.

 The woman’s relation to the child makes this case troubling.
-If she is willing to abuse children in public, there is a likely a higher rate of abuse at home.
+If she is willing to abuse children in public, there is a likely a higher rate of abuse at home, authorities claim.

 “We don’t know what happened after that,” Captain Sekou Kinebrew of the Philadelphia Police Department said on CBSPhilly.
 “We don’t know what’s going on in the home.”